-Because it would add more new housing units citywide-including in areas where extensive multifamily development is already present-Based on the citywide distribution of these areas, combined with the greater number of housing units that would be added under this alternative, Alternative 5 ewould also have a higher risk of changes in canopy cover that contribute to adverse effects on disadvantaged populations or exacerbating climate vulnerability, compared to the other action aAlternatives 1 through 4 or the Preferred Alternative.
+Based on the citywide distribution of these areas, combined with the greater number of housing units that would be added under this alternative, Alternative 5 could also have a higher risk of changes in canopy cover that contribute to adverse effects on disadvantaged populations or exacerbating climate vulnerability, compared to the other action alternatives.

 Based on the amount of area where development or redevelopment may result in losses of vegetated areas, the potential for localized short-term and long-term decreases in the diversity and/or abundance of plant and animal communities under Alternative 5 would be greater than that of Alternative 3.
-In nearly all analysis subareas, the risk of adverse effects would be higher under Alternative 5 than under any of the other aAlternatives 1 through 4.
-The exceptions would be Areas 2, 3, and 4, and 5, where the number of housing units added under Alternative 5 (and, by extension, the potential for localized impacts on plants and animals) would be approximately equivalent to that of Alternative 2.
+In nearly all analysis subareas, the risk of adverse effects would be higher under Alternative 5 than under any of the other alternatives.
+The exceptions would be Areas 2,